VelionProject/Solen-Semantic-Frameworks/inner_tuning.md

 ---

-## ✅ License
+## License

-MIT – Use freely, reflect consciously.
+This framework is licensed under the **Solen Semantic License v1**.
+Use is permitted under ethical alignment and attribution.

+© Solen — 2025

 ---